dotalign/dotalign.github.io/staging/index.md

 1. New entities show up in the export because they were "split" out from existing entities.
 This usually happens because a user points out that a certain email address does not belong to a contact.
 1. New entities show up in the export because new data sources (new users or additional mailboxes from existing users) come on-line.

 To account for these possibilities, we suggest performing "reconciliation" as a part of the process of importing DotAlign data.
 One way to do that is shown below.

+#### Suggested Data Model

 Two tables would be required, one with a row for each company, and the other with a mapping between the company and its identifiers.
 The same data model would also apply to contacts.

-#### company table
+##### company table

 |id| name | superseded_by |
 |--|--|--|